Sonic the Hedgehog (2006 video game): Release

 Sonic the Hedgehog was announced in a closed-doors presentation at the Electronic Entertainment Expo (E3) in May 2005.
 Later that year, at TGS in September, Naka revealed the title and said its release would correspond with the series' 15th anniversary.
 A demo version was playable at E3 2006.
 A second demo, featuring a short section of Sonic's gameplay, was released via Xbox Live in September 2006.
 Sega released several packages of desktop wallpaper featuring characters from the game, and American publisher Prima Games published an official strategy guide, written by Fletcher Black.
 Sega also made a deal with Microsoft to run advertisements in Windows Live Messenger.

 The Xbox 360 version was released in North America on November 14, 2006, followed by a European release on November 24.
 Both versions were released in Japan on December 21.
 The PlayStation 3 version was released in North America on January 30, 2007, and in Europe on March 23 as a launch title for the PS3 which was released in Europe and Australia that same day.
 The game is often referred to by critics and fans with colloquial terms that reference its year of release, such as Sonic 2006 or Sonic '06.

 In 2007, Sega released several packages of downloadable content that added features to single-player gameplay.
-These include a more difficult single-player mode and a continuous battle mode with all of the bosses back-to-back.
+Each of the three main characters received a more difficult single-player mode and a boss rush mode in which the player must defeat all a character's bosses back-to-back.
 One downloadable addition, "Team Attack Amigo" mode, sends players through a multitude of levels, changing to a different character every two or three levels and culminating in a boss fight.
 The PlayStation 3 version was delayed to allow more time to incorporate the downloadable content, and thus launched alongside it.

 Sonic the Hedgehog was digitally rereleased via the Xbox Live Marketplace on April 15, 2010.
 The following October, various Sonic games with average or below average scores on the review aggregator website Metacritic, including Sonic the Hedgehog, were delisted from retailers.
 Sega reasoned this was to avoid confusing customers and increase the value of the brand, following positive prerelease responses to Sonic the Hedgehog 4: Episode I and Sonic Colors (both 2010).
 Sonic the Hedgehog was relisted on the Xbox 360 Marketplace in select countries on May 24, 2022.